 If you are a veteran who is struggling with a disability that stems from your time in the military, you may be entitled to VA disability benefits.
 Though the initial filing can be fairly straightforward, the resulting procedures can be slow and require near-constant oversight.
 Should a claim be denied or underrated, the resulting appeals process can require even more.

 It’s easy to become frustrated by the red tape and seemingly endless amount of paperwork associated with filing a disability claim.
 When such a claim is denied, it can be downright infuriating.
-After all, a denial can feel as though the VA is completely dismissive of your pain, your service and the toll your disability has taken on your.
+After all, a denial can feel as though the VA is completely dismissive of your pain, your service and the toll your disability has taken on your daily.

 PTSD, or Post Traumatic Stress Disorder, is experienced by a large percentage of military veterans.
 Its symptoms include flashbacks of traumatic experiences, stress, anxiety, depression, and more.
 A new study, as reported by Medical News Today, shows that transcendental meditation can reduce the symptoms of PTSD.
 The study involved 181 male prisoners from the Oregon State Correctional Institution and Oregon State.